Recycling’s Robotic Frontier

 This pilot project will continue through 2021.
 If successful, developers of the Great Bubble Barrier hope to introduce it in waterways worldwide.

-Americans use more than 100 billion plastic bags a year, with nearly a fifth of them carted out of stores and restaurants by New Yorkers.
-According to our partners at American Rivers, three times more of these bags end up littering our nation’s forests and waterways than get recycled.
-By weight, this pollution equals the heft of 176 blue whales!
+Americans use more than 100 billion plastic bags a year — and until recently, nearly a fifth of them were carted out of stores and restaurants by New Yorkers.
+According to American Rivers, three times more of these bags end up littering our nation’s forests and waterways than get recycled.
+And each bag is used only an average of 12 minutes.

-Beginning March 1, these numbers should decline greatly as New York’s plastic bag ban goes into effect.
-This is not only good news for cutting down on litter: It’s a boon to our environment.
+This has been not only good news for cutting down on litter: It’s a boon to our environment.
 Depending on thickness, plastic bags take anywhere from 10 to 1,000 years to decompose in a landfill, and all that time they’re leaching chemicals into the ground.
 Meanwhile, bags burned in incinerators release toxic gases like dioxins and mercury.

-But how will this impact you directly?
+And how has this impacted you directly?
 A study released last year by biologists at Canada’s University of Victoria concluded that Americans ingest somewhere between 39,000 and 52,000 microplastic particles a year from foods.
 That works out to consuming one credit card a week.
 The total of microplastic particles ingested climbed upwards of 70,000 once you factor in how much we inhale.

-In other words, forgoing plastic bags and toting a cloth carry-all to the store will do us all a world of good.
+In other words, forgoing plastic bags and toting a cloth carry-all to the store continues to do us all a world of good.